-Nursing moms who struggle with low milk production will do just about anything to help increase their milk supply.
-Fortunately, there are several things you can do.
-There are snacks and cookies you can eat, teas you can drink, and smoothies you can make to ramp things up.
+Nursing moms who struggle with low milk production will often try anything to help increase their supply.
+Fortunately, there are several supportive options, including certain snacks, teas, and smoothies made with ingredients traditionally believed to help promote lactation.

 - 1/2 banana, frozen